 VAT evasion is serious form of tax fraud and is treated seriously both by the courts and HMRC.
 It may result in civil penalties, interest and default surcharges under VAT legislation, as well as potential criminal charges.

 What is VAT?

-VAT is a charge made on any supply of goods or services made in the UK.
-These must constitute taxable supply and must be made by a taxable person in the course of business.
-Taxable supply is a supply which is not exempt.
-Taxable person is a person required to be registered for VAT purposes.
+VAT is a tax charged on the supply of goods and services by UK businesses.
+The goods or services must constitute taxable supplies and must be made by a taxable person in the course of business.
+A taxable supply is a supply which is not exempt, and a taxable person is a person or business required to be registered for VAT purposes.

 Requirement to be registered